How Much Yarn Do I Need?

 Divide that number by 2 and round up if there is a remainder.
 This number tells you how many yards it takes to stitch one inch.

-Take the number of yards it takes to stitch and inch and divide the number of yards in one package of the thread.
+Take the number of yards it takes to stitch an inch and divide the number of yards in one package of the thread.
 Always round up.
 Then add 20%.
 This tells you how many inches you can stitch with one package.

 Now you need to figure out how many square inches there are of each color.
 That is trickier because the colors could be dispersed all around the piece.
 But you have a good tool to estimate in your hand.

 The middle section of your thumb is about an inch.
 And your fist covers about 5 square inches.
 You can use this to estimate the extent of the colors.
+This will always be a rough estimate, but it works for our puposes.

 You don’t need to do this for every color.
 Since you can’t buy half a skein of thread, then any color where you have less than a skein’s worth of square inches, you buy one package.